RudranshKi/SRAM/README.md

 ## <ins>Introduction</ins>
 16-byte SRAM array based on 6T design of SRAM.
-It reads and write 8 bits at once and the column is selected by a decoder which will decode the input address.
+It reads and writes 8 bits at once and the column is selected by a decoder which will decode the input address.
 While writing data onto SRAM cell, we provide a external source to forcefully alter the data stored.
 The data is drived by a buffer chain to effeciently write the data onto SRAM.
 And for reading we let the pre charged Bit Line (BL) or Bit Line Bar (BLB) value to drain to the stored value.
 While reading the sense amplifier senses the changes in BL and BLB, and amplifies the difference so as to provide the output fast without waiting for one of them to completely drain.

 It is generally used as cache memory for it's ability to retain data for theoritically infinite time as long as supply is on and can be used for low powered IOT devices where speed and power consumption is a priority.